Terraforming: Biological terraforming

 Many proposals for planetary engineering involve the use of genetically engineered bacteria.

 As synthetic biology matures over the coming decades it may become possible to build designer organisms from scratch that directly manufacture desired products efficiently.
 Lisa Nip, Ph.D. candidate at the MIT Media Lab's Molecular Machines group, said that by synthetic biology, scientists could genetically engineer humans, plants and bacteria to create Earth-like conditions on another planet.

 Gary King, microbiologist at Louisiana State University studying the most extreme organisms on Earth, notes that "synthetic biology has given us a remarkable toolkit that can be used to manufacture new kinds of organisms specially suited for the systems we want to plan for" and outlines the prospects for terraforming, saying "we'll want to investigate our chosen microbes, find the genes that code for the survival and terraforming properties that we want (like radiation and drought resistance), and then use that knowledge to genetically engineer specifically Martian-designed microbes".
 He sees the project's biggest bottleneck in the ability to genetically tweak and tailor the right microbes, estimating that this could take "a decade or more" to be solved.
 He also notes that it would be best to develop "not a single kind of microbe but a suite of several that work together".

 DARPA is researching the use of photosynthesizing plants, bacteria, and algae grown directly on the Mars surface that could warm up and thicken its atmosphere.
 In 2015 the agency and some of its research partners created a software called DTA GView, in which genomes of several organisms can be pulled up on the program to immediately show a list of known genes and where they are located in the genome.
 According to Alicia Jackson, deputy director of DARPA's Biological Technologies Office, they have developed a "technological toolkit to transform not just hostile places here on Earth, but to go into space not just to visit, but to stay".

 Paraterraforming

 Also known as the "world house" concept, para-terraforming involves the construction of a habitable enclosure on a planet that encompasses most of the planet's usable area.
 The enclosure would consist of a transparent roof held one or more kilometers above the surface, pressurized with a breathable atmosphere, and anchored with tension towers and cables at regular intervals.
 The world house concept is similar to the concept of a domed habitat, but one which covers all (or most) of the planet.

 Potential targets for paraterraforming include Mercury, the Moon, Ceres and the gas giant moons.

 Adapting humans

 It has also been suggested that instead of or in addition to terraforming a hostile environment humans might adapt to these places by the use of genetic engineering, biotechnology and cybernetic enhancements.
 This is known as pantropy.

+Examples of such adjustments include the making organs fit for low gravity, increasing lung volumes for atmospheres with low oxygen levels and exoskeletons for high pressure ratios.